imkemayer/imkemayer.github.io/content/project/r-miss-tastic/index.md

 date = 2018-12-22T00:00:00

 # Project summary to display on homepage.
-summary = "A unified platform on missing values, founded by the R Consortium."
+summary = "A unified platform on missing values, founded by the R Consortium.
+Have a look at <a href="https://www.njtierney.com/post/2019/01/29/intro-r-miss-tastic/" target="_blank">Nick Tierney's blog post</a> introducing this project."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["missing-values", "missing-data"]
+tags = ["missing-values", "missing-data", "r"]

 # Optional external URL for project (replaces project detail page).
 external_link = "https://rmisstastic.netlify.com"